LinuxCommandLibrary

 copy

-Set default ACL for all users
+Set default ACL for new files in a directory

 $ setfacl -d -m u::rw path/to/directory